 A cover letter or memorandum signed by an authorized representative of SITES JPA should accompany the submission.
 The cover letter shall reference this MOU and any enclosures (i.e. progress report, expenses/payroll summary).

 Financial Obligations: This MOU is not a funding document and does not obligate or transfer funds between parties.
 Reclamation, subject to the availability of funds through the Federal appropriations process for this Project, shall expend funds on federally authorized preconstruction activities pursuant to Federal laws, regulations, and policies.
+Any funds expended by Reclamation towards evaluating its own participation in and operations of the Sites project is not accounted for in Sites JPA participant funding.

 Scope of the Project: The Final Feasibility Report, PMP, any Federal authorizing legislation, and any relevant Reclamation Directive and Standard for Pre-Construction and/or Construction, detail the initial scope of work and level of effort.
 When the Parties identify new tasks, specific scopes and requirements will be negotiated between the Parties.
-The PMP can be routinely updated by Reclamation as required and SITES JPA and any other non-Federal cost-share partners will be notified as appropriate.
+The PMP can be routinely updated by Reclamation as required and Sites JPA and any other non-Federal cost-share partners will be notified as appropriate.
 Reclamation action is limited to Federal authorizations for the preconstruction of the Project.

 In-Kind Services: Submission of documentation for in-kind services shall be submitted quarterly.
 Quarterly accounting must detail work done for agreed upon items.
 Only costs incurred against a cost-share agreement need to be documented and submitted for approval.
 Project numbers must be used to distinguish various tasks and work phases.
 Items required for proper verification of work done include certified payroll, applicable contract numbers (i.e. consultant contracts), quarterly reports that coincide with Federal reporting requirements and generally accepted accounting principles, identification of cost-share partners, and scopes of work.
 Services cannot be included in any other Federal award in a current or prior period and their value must be based upon current market prices.

-If Reclamation projects that the value of SITES JPA’s contributions provided under Article 5(a) of this MOU will be less than the assigned Non-Federal Proportionate Cost-Share then SITES JPA shall provide an additional cash contribution to Reclamation in the amount necessary to make SITES JPA’s total contribution equal to SITES JPA’s assigned proportionate cost-share of the preconstruction activities.
+If Reclamation projects that the value of Sites JPA’s contributions provided under Article 5(a) of this MOU will be less than the assigned Non-Federal Proportionate Cost-Share then SITES JPA shall provide an additional cash contribution to Reclamation in the amount necessary to make Sites JPA’s total contribution equal to Sites JPA’s assigned proportionate cost-share of the preconstruction activities.

-If Reclamation determines that the value of SITES JPA’s contributions provided under Article 5(a) of this MOU will be more than the assigned Non-Federal Proportionate Cost-Share then Reclamation, subject to the availability of funds, shall reimburse SITES JPA for any such value in excess of SITES JPA’s assigned proportionate cost-share of the preconstruction activities.
+If Reclamation determines that the value of Sites JPA’s contributions provided under Article 5(a) of this MOU will be more than the assigned Non-Federal Proportionate Cost-Share then Reclamation, subject to the availability of funds, shall reimburse Sites JPA for any such value in excess of Sites JPA’s assigned proportionate cost-share of the preconstruction activities.
+Reclamation’s storage account size within the Sites project will be adjusted such that it accurately represents contributed funds.

-Reclamation shall perform a final accounting in accordance with Article 5 of this MOU to determine the contributions provided by SITES JPA and to determine whether SITES JPA has met its proportionate cost-share obligation.
+Reclamation shall perform a final accounting in accordance with Article 5 of this MOU to determine the contributions provided by Sites JPA and to determine whether Reclamation and the Sites JPA have met their proportionate cost-share obligation.

-SITES JPA shall not use Federal funds to meet SITES JPA’s share of the preconstruction costs under this MOU unless the Federal granting agency verifies in writing that the expenditure of such funds is expressly authorized by statute.
+Sites JPA shall not use Federal funds to meet Sites JPA’s share of the preconstruction costs under this MOU unless the Federal granting agency verifies in writing that the expenditure of such funds is expressly authorized by statute.

 Term and Termination